-‘Science is not finished until it is communicated’, so said Sir Mark Walport, former medical scientist and the Chief Executive of the UK Research and Innovation (UKRI).
+‘Science is not finished until it is communicated’, so said Sir Mark Walport, former medical scientist and Chief Executive of the UK Research and Innovation (UKRI).

 Unsurprisingly, being in the Communications and Engagement team, we agree with Sir Mark, and there are a number of ways that science can and is communicated.
 We can do press releases, use social media and organise outreach events, we have meetings, write reports and labour over publishing peer-reviewed papers.